 Oct.
 12, 9 a.m.–3 p.m.

 El Cerrito is home to not just one but two annual citywide garage sales, taking place in spring and fall.
-Carlos Hernandez, an environmental specialist with the city, says an average of 40–60 households participate in each event, which the Operations & Environmental Services Division helps organize and promote.
+Carlos Hernandez, an environmental specialist with the city, says that an average of 40–60 households participate in each event, which the Operations & Environmental Services Division helps organize and promote.

-And for those of you thinking way ahead: El Cerrito’s spring citywide garage sale last took place in mid-May.
+And for those of you thinking way ahead, El Cerrito’s spring citywide garage sale last took place in mid-May.

 Mark your calendars: 2025 citywide yard sales